 Outline your idea

-Find your project partner(s)
+Find your project partners

 Give the idea more shape together

-Submit joint idea proposal
+Submit the idea together

 If your submitted draft fulfils the formal requirements, a panel of experts will review it.
 Afterwards, the best ideas will be determined from among all the submissions and the candidates will be invited to a pitch.
 Here, you will then have the opportunity to present your idea to a selected group of people in an elevator pitch.

-The winning projects are selected on the basis of the following criteria:
+Winning ideas are selected on the basis of the following criteria:

-- Cross-sector project partnership (basic prerequisite)
+- Interdisciplinary and/or cross-sector project partnership (basic requisite)